anup-a/medusa-plugin-stats/README.md

   `medusa-plugin-stats`
   ]
 ```
-3. GET /admin/stats with following params returns the statictics data
+3. GET `/admin/stats` with following params will return the statictics data

 Query params ->
 ```js